 Release on Demand

-Release on demand is the fourth and last element in the four-part Continuous Delivery Pipeline of Continuous Exploration (CE), Continuous Integration(CI), Continuous Deployment(CD), and release on demand, as can be seen in Figure 1.
+Release on Demand is the final dimension in the four-part Continuous Delivery Pipeline, preceded by Continuous Exploration (CE), Continuous Integration(CI), and Continuous Deployment(CD) as can be seen in Figure 1.

-- When should we release?
+- When should a release happen?

 - What elements of the system should be released?